57 Poker Terms And Slang Phrases You Need To Know

 An abbreviation of a good game, often used online to express gratitude for a good match.

-However, it’s worth knowing that GG sometimes used to make fun of weaker players or when someone makes a very bad play.
+It can also be used ironically to make fun of weaker players or when someone makes a very bad play.

 When a player “goes south” in a poker game, it means they removed a portion of their chips from the table in order to reduce their stake.

-All the money you win has to remain in play until you decide to get up and leave, so don’t be “going south” no matter what.
+All the money you win has to remain in play until you decide to get up and leave, so be sure to avoid “going south” – no matter what.